-Their proteins are called "complete proteins" because in correct combinations they contain all the essential amino acids.
-Sprouts are live foods because they are living plants.
-Getting the latent life-elements plus the protein in the food, included in the live sprouts and tender greens, is very important for health.
-And for children that are under nourished or always hungry and pale, use some of the sprouted grains or seeds with honey over it, or a little oil with garlic and honey.
+The life force in sprouts is energy capable of regenerating the cells of our body, slowing the aging process, and supplying us with new vigor and life.
+Their proteins are called "complete proteins" because they contain all the essential amino acids in correct combinations.
+In addition, sprouts are live foods because they are living plants.
+So getting the latent life elements plus the protein in the food, included in the live sprouts and tender greens, is very important for health.
+And for malnourished children or always hungry and pale, use some sprouted grains or seeds with honey over them or a little oil with garlic and honey.

 Types of Sprouts